-The Carolina Thread Trail (The Thread) is a regional network of greenways and trails that reaches 15 counties and 2.3 million people.
-There are 117 miles of The Thread open to the public – linking people, places, cities, towns and attractions.
+The Carolina Thread Trail (The Thread) is an exciting project that’s creating a regional network of greenways, trails and blueways that reaches 15 counties, 2 states and 2.3 million people.
+There are 135 miles of The Thread open to the public – linking people, places, cities, towns and attractions.

 The Thread preserves our natural areas and is a place for exploration of nature, culture, science and history.
 This is a landmark project that provides public and community benefits for everyone, in every community.
 The Thread is providing a community and conservation legacy that will give so much, to so many, for so long.

 Seven Oaks Preserve Trail in Belmont Opens Dec.
 6